socketry/async-service-supervisor/guides/process-monitor/readme.md

 - **Debugging assistance**: Correlate resource usage with application behavior.
 - **Cost optimization**: Right-size infrastructure based on actual usage.

-Unlike the {ruby Async::Container::Supervisor::MemoryMonitor}, which takes action when limits are exceeded, the `ProcessMonitor` is purely observational - it logs metrics without interfering with worker processes.
+Unlike the {ruby Async::Service::Supervisor::MemoryMonitor}, which takes action when limits are exceeded, the `ProcessMonitor` is purely observational - it logs metrics without interfering with worker processes.

 ## Usage